 Module 4: Communication skills: Conversations around serious illness and care planning

 Module 9: Symptom management: Constitutional and treatment related symptoms in Cancer

 Module 11: The integration of Oncology and Palliative care to provide comprehensive care (spirituality, bereavement, and teamwork)

 A Certificate of Completion and CPD points will be issued to participants on successful completion of the course.

-The aim is to provide basic training in palliative care to meet the recommendation of the South African Policy Framework and Strategy for Palliative Care in 2017 that states that palliative care must be taught to all healthcare professionals on intermediate level working in areas with a high burden of palliative care patients.
+The South African Framework and Policy on Palliative Care in 2017 states that palliative care must be taught to all health care professionals working in areas with a high burden of palliative care thus this course is aimed at all specialist trainees and specialists who interact with cancer patients.